Feedback About wiseGEEK Login

 After this comes the removal of deeper components, a step that may require the use of chemicals.
 These components include naturally present trace metals, unsaturated steroid alcohols, products from oxidation and exposure to air, and phospholipids, or fats with a phosphorous molecule.
 The removal of these substances increases the crude palm oil’s value, making it a sellable and useable product.

-A few components in crude palm oil are not removed, because they help the oil's flavor and shelf life.
+A few components in the oil are not removed, because they help the oil's flavor and shelf life.
 These components include tocopherols and tocotrienols, both alcohol products mostly composed of vitamin E. The removal of these components would actually damage the palm oil’s value.

 While many countries produce crude palm oil, two countries account for the overwhelming majority of palm oil production.
 Malaysia and Indonesia create the most palm oil in the world.
 As of 2011, they account for 80 percent of all palm oil extraction.
 The purification is usually handled by other countries, or by CPO buyers, but some of the refining is done in Malaysia and Indonesia.